Table of Contents

 Golf Drug Rehab is a leading alcohol treatment program that offers an upscale recovery environment.
 Situated in the tranquil community of Dana Point, California, Golf Drug Rehab combines expert addiction treatment with high-end amenities, including access to three superb golf courses for recreational therapy.

 Golf Drug Rehab offers the most effective treatment for alcoholism available.
-Medically monitored detox, evidence-based behavioral therapies, naltrexone pellet therapy, a two-week rehab program up to several months in length, and a large selection of luxurious amenities makes Golf Drug Rehab a first class addiction program.
+Detox, evidence-based behavioral therapies, naltrexone pellet therapy, a two-week rehab program up to several months in length, and a large selection of luxurious amenities makes Golf Drug Rehab a first class addiction program.
 For more details about the program, please contact Golf Drug Rehab today at (877) 958-5320.